 What the digits and letters mean

 To show a product’s shelf life, many companies tend to utilise logos or simple and short sentences rather than a lengthy explanation.
-Some common ways to explain a product shelf are as follow.
+Some common ways to explain a product shelf life are as follow.

 Period after opening (PAO)